cassowary-bird/for_study/README.md

 # for_study

-naive realization of some algorithms
+Here is realization of some algorithms:
++ Back propagation for MNIST classification (classification of two  digits and classification of several  digits)
++ OPTICS (naive realization without any optimisations)